 There is “Moses”, “Santa Claus”, "elephant ears", sculpture garden", "Snow-White and the Seven Dwarfs", the "macaroni field", and "Romeo and Juliette" - a stalactite and stalagmite that are almost, but not quite, kissing each other.

 When you leave the caves, you face a a breathtaking panorama of the evergreen pine forest of the Jerusalem Mountains.

 TIP: There are rails and lighting along the trail, but the humidity is high and the trails can get slippery.
 So wear good shoes.

-It will take you a few hours to explore the 'Land of a Thousand Caves' in Beit Guvrin National Park, in the Judean Hills near Kiryat Gat on the road to Beit Shemesh.
+It will take you a few hours to explore the the hundreds of caves in Beit Guvrin National Park, in the Judean Hills near Kiryat Gat on the road to Beit Shemesh.

 Maresha was a Biblical city mentioned in the Book of Joshua that was inhabited by the Edomites, the descendants of the Idumeans.
-It later became a thriving Hellenistic and Roman city where Idumeans, Romans and Jews lived side by side.
+It later became a thriving Hellenistic and Roman city where uniquely, Idumeans, Romans and Jews lived side by side together.

 You can see the fully preserved Roman amphitheater and Roman storehouses.

 Beside the Roman ruins, visit St. Anne's Crusader Church, later turned into a mosque by the local Arab population.